idrismakesgames/react-boilerplate/README.md

 # react-boilerplate

-React / Webpack 4 Minimal Boilerplate.
+A Custom React / Webpack 4 Minimal Boilerplate, Created for projects with KOBAS / Rixxo.

 Include Support for: